matloff/fasteR/README.md

     in each pile, exactly what we needed.

 <span style="color:red">Tip:</span>  In coding, certain patterns do
 arise often, one did here.
-In fact, there are coding books with "design patterns" in their titles.
+In fact, there are even coding books with "design patterns" in their titles.
 Take note when you see the same pattern a lot.